rohitbakoliya/rohitbakoliya.github.io/content/major-projects/NoQue-X.md

 the students in a single click.
 Students will have to give answer by the time teacher has allocated for that question.
 Teacher can then move on to next topic and repeat the process when required.
 Using this, teacher can get feedback of how many students attempted and how many got it correct.
-Teacher also gets notified if a student who has joined the classroom does anything else except attending the class.
+Teacher also gets notified if a student who has joined the classroom does anything else except attending the class. <br>

+> **TLDR** :
+>
+> -   Allow teachers to broadcast questions to the students during the online lecture meeting in real- time through
+>     chrome extension. <br>
+> -   Inbuilt lecture analysis and proctoring tools

 ### Techniqual Aspects